MaxainNN/synergy/README.md

 ### Description

 Project with application on Spring.
-Goal of this project is to improve my Spring knowledge.
+The Goal of this project is to improve my Spring knowledge.
 All tasks completed according to the `Synergy University` tasks.

 ### Task 1:

-Создать приложение с помощью `Spring IoC`, чтобы познакомиться с основной функциональностью `IoC`, на которой строится весь `Spring`.
+Create an application using `Spring IoC` to get acquainted with the basic functionality of `IoC`, on which all `Spring` is built.

-1) Нужно создать простое приложение (мини чат бот) на `Spring`, которое будет выводить в консоль список контактов.
+1) You need to create a simple application (mini chat bot) on `Spring`, which will output a list of contacts to the console.

-2) При помощи блокнота создать файл contacts.csv и добавить туда 5 человек. Фамилия, имя, отчество, номер телефона. Сохранить в виде `CSV` файла («Сохранить как…» пишем «contacts.csv» и нажимаем «сохранить»)
+2) Using notepad, create a file contacts.csv and add 5 people there.
+Last name, first name, middle name, phone number.
+Save as a `CSV` file ("Save as..." write "contacts.csv" and click "save")

-Содержимое файла должно получиться примерно следующее:
+   The contents of the file should be something like this:
 ```text
 LastName,FirstName,MiddleName,Phone
 Leonov,Alexey,Vladimirovich,79990190299